Intro to Snowball Quilt Blocks

 The Double Nine-Patch quilt block has three natural divisions along its corners, at the end of each small patch in the corner units.

-I've drawn Snowball blocks with three different tip sizes that correspond with the small squares.
+For comparison, here are snowball blocks drawn in three different tip sizes that correspond with the small squares.
 Which one do you like best?

 - In the top left illustration, very small triangles at the corners of Snowball quilt blocks give the layout somewhat of a circular appearance.

-- The Snowballs in the bottom illustration does more than add flow to the layout -- they are a prominent part of the quilt.
+- The snowballs in the bottom illustration do more than add flow to the layout—they are a prominent part of the quilt.

 Snowball Blocks as the Sole Design

-If you enjoy applique, sew a shape within the Snowball blocks -- take a look at our Heart in a Snowball Quilt Block Pattern.
+If you enjoy applique, sew a shape within the snowball blocks—take a look at this Heart in a Snowball Quilt Block Pattern.